NoroffFEU/musikkforandrerliv.no/README.md

 - plugins you can use to help with tailwind: **Tailwind CSS IntelliSense & Tailwind Docs**

-- If the tailwind code is not working, and you have tried the above, you can also look in the **Problems** tab and see if there are any issues there.
+- If the Tailwind code is not working, and you have tried the above, you can also look in the **Problems** tab and see if there are any issues there.

-## Tailwind installation guide
-Before you install Tailwind, make sure you have Node.js installed.
-You can download it from Node.js — Run JavaScript Everywhere (nodejs.org).
-For more detailed information and advanced configurations, refer to the official Tailwind CSS documentation.
-Installation - Tailwind CSS.

-1. Initialize Your Project
-    Create a new project directory and navigate into it.
-    Initialize a new npm project.

-2. Install Tailwind CSS via npm
-    Install Tailwind CSS along with its peer dependencies.

-3. Create Configuration Files
-    Generate the tailwind.config.js and postcss.config.js files.

-4. Configure Tailwind to Remove Unused Styles in Production Configure the purge option in tailwind.config.js to remove unused styles in production.

-5. Create Your CSS File
-    Create a CSS file in your project and add the Tailwind directives.

-6. Include Tailwind in Your CSS
-    Update your postcss.config.js file to include Tailwind CSS.

-7. Build Your CSS
-    Add a script to your package.json to build your CSS.
-    Run the build script.

-8. Include the Generated CSS File in Your HTML
-    Include the generated CSS file in the <head> of your HTML file.